MilanPecov/dj_materialized_views/docs/quick_start.md

 All that is left is to:

 * create a Materialized View entry
-* run the admin task that starts the create-refresh loop
+* run the admin action that creates the materialized view in the database and starts the refresh loop

 ## Create Materialized View Entry
 ![](images/mv_creation.png)